davidmargolis/project-2-devops-cert/README.md

 1. Save
 1. Use the `Scan Multibranch Pipeline Now` to find our branch with the `Jenkinsfile`.
 1. Click `Status` option
+1. Now the Jenkins pipeline should build automatically with new git commits